nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Clears all entries from CSBook.
+Clears all students, groups and their associated data from CSBook

 Format: `clear`

 #### Encrypting the data file: `encrypt`

-Encrypts the CSBook data file.
+Encrypts the CSBook data file into a non-human-readable format to protect the data from access by undesirable parties.

 Format: `encrypt`

 #### Decrypting the data file: `decrypt`

-Decrypts the CSBook data file.
+Decrypts the CSBook data file back into a human-readable format from its previously encrypted state.

 Format: `decrypt`